A fearsome apparition

 Time in the graveyard

 Boys live in the village graveyard after their initiation, to be with the spirits of the dead.
-How long they’re there varies according to different tribal traditions.
+How long they’re there for varies according to different tribal traditions.

 Lamitoni readily reveals such detail.
 But as to what happens during an initiation, that remains a carefully guarded secret.